 Reportedly there was no hot water available.
 Maybe he merely desired cold refreshment.
 Either way, Vakondios grabbed a shaker meant for Nesquik, the Nestle cocoa drink, filled it instead with Nescafe instant coffee and a little cold water, and shook it vigorously.
 Not accounting for the burst of foam this action would generate, Vakondios achieved two results: The first outcome was the staining of his business suit; the second, the invention of the foamy concoction that would become something akin to the identity soft drink of Greece.

 The hallmark of a Greek frappe is a foam so sensationally frothy that it resembles a cream.
 Coffee foams such as the crema atop espresso are generally produced by the proteins in the coffee.
 These proteins act as surfactants (surface active agents) which form a thin elastic membrane on the liquid’s surface area and entrap air.

 The main advantage instant coffee has over brewed fresh coffee for the purposes of foaming is that it can be prepared in a highly concentrated solution.
 When that solution is shaken there are lots of proteins to line the bubbles that form and help produce a thick, durable foam.

 In both its powdered and granule form, instant coffee is basically brewed coffee which has been dried to remove most of its water.
 The amount of water added back to it can be carefully controlled.
 A small quantity of water can be used to produce the foam.
-Then more water or milk can added afterwards to dilute some of the foam, filling the cup or glass beneath it with drinkable coffee liquid.
+Then more water or milk can added afterward to dilute some of the foam, filling the cup or glass beneath it with drinkable coffee liquid.
 A dense extract made with instant coffee and water in a weight-per-volume concentration as high as 6 percent provides an abundance of protein molecules to surround the bubbles as they form.